-• Data import settings
+- Data import settings

-- Add a new data table to a dataset - · Example file
+- Add a new data table to a dataset

+- Example file

-nameSingle Text (required).
+NameSingle Text (required).
 Display name referring to a single table item (single, without starting capital).

-namePlural Text (required).
+NamePlural Text (required).
 Display name referring to several table items (plural, without starting capital).

-description Text.
-Default:.
-A short description of this data table.
+- Description Text.
+Default: A short description of this data table.
 This text will appear on the intro page, and on the table view page of this data table.
-Note: this text may contain documentation links (see Documentation source files).
+Note: this text may contain documentation links (see Documentation source files). - Icon Text.

-icon Text.
 Specifies an icon that will be associated with the data table.
-The icon name can be chosen from the list specified in http://fortawesome.github.io/Font-Awesome/icons/.
+The icon name can be chosen from the list specified in http://fortawesome.github.io/Font-Awesome/icons/. - IsHidden Boolean.

-isHidden Boolean.
 If set to true, the data table will not be displayed as a standalone entity (i.e. not mentioned on the intro page and no tab).

-primKey PropertyID (required).
+- PrimKey PropertyID (required).
 The primary key property ID for this table.
 A data item property is a column in the TAB-delimited source file data, and the ID corresponds to the column header.
 The primary key should refer to a column containing a unique value for each record in the table.
-Optionally, this parameter can be set to 'AutoKey' to instruct the software to automatically generate a primary key.
+Optionally, this parameter can be set to 'AutoKey' to instruct the software to automatically generate a primary key. - ItemTitle Text.

-itemTitle Text.
 A handlebars template.
 Defaults to the primary key.
-The rendered template will be used when a data item title is needed.

-sortDefault PropertyID.
-Specifies the property ID (i.e. column name in the data source file) used as the default sort field..
+The rendered template will be used when a data item title is needed. - SortDefault PropertyID.
+Specifies the property ID (i.e. column name in the data source file) used as the default sort field. - CacheWorkspaceData Boolean.
+If set, a materialised table will be created in the relational database for this data in each workspace.
+For large data tables (>1M records), this option is faster than the standard option, which uses a JOIN statement. - MaxCountQueryRecords Value.

-defaultQuery Text.
-Specifies the default query used thoughout the app for this table...

-storedQueries List.
-Default:[].
-A list of queries to be displayed in the app for this table.
-The block can contain the following keys:

-query Text (required). a query string.

-name Text (required). a display name for this query.

-maxCountQueryRecords Value.
 Default:200000.
 Defines the maximum number of records that will be downloaded to the client.
 This limit influences views that display individual data items, such as scatter plots and geographical map views.
-If not specified, this defaults to 200,000.
+If not specified, this defaults to 200,000. - MaxCountQueryAggregated Value.

-maxCountQueryAggregated Value.
 Default:1000000.
 Defines the maximum number of records that will be queried on the server for views that present data items in an aggregated way, such as histograms and bar graphs.
-If not specified, this defaults to 1,000,000.

-fetchRecordCount Boolean.
-Default:False. .

-quickFindFields PropertyIDs.
-The list of properties will be used by some tools in the software that allow the user to quickly find a (set of) item(s).

-disableSubsets Boolean.
-If set, there will be no subsets options for this data table.

-disablePlots Boolean.
-If set, there will be no options to create plots for this data table.

-disableNotes Boolean.
-If set, it will not be possible to define notes for items in this data table.
+If not specified, this defaults to 1,000,000. - FetchRecordCount Boolean.
+Default:False. . - QuickFindFields PropertyIDs.
+The list of properties will be used by some tools in the software that allow the user to quickly find a (set of) item(s). - ColumnIndexField Text.
+When this table is linked to a 2D data table setting this value to the same as that in the 2D settings provides a performance improvement for large data sets. - DisableSubsets Boolean.
+If set, there will be no subsets options for this data table. - DisablePlots Boolean.
+If set, there will be no options to create plots for this data table. - DisableNotes Boolean.
+If set, it will not be possible to define notes for items in this data table. - PropertyGroups List.

-propertyGroups List.
-Default:[].
 Each item in the list specifies a group of properties.
 Property groups are used to combine sets of related properties into logical sections in the app.
-The block can contain the following keys:

-id Text (required). a unique identifier for the group.

-name Text (required). a display name.
+The block can contain the following keys: - Id Text (required). a unique identifier for the group. - Name Text (required). a display name.

+AutoScanProperties - deprecated - please use scripts/mksettings.sh to generate a skeleton settings.gen file and use that to create a settings file ..
+Properties: Properties